MasterSigmar/swr-request-generator/README.md

 </div>

+> This package is a fork from the original [SWR Request Generator](https://github.com/teobler/swr-request-generator) that adds windows support to config path resolving.

+---

 This tool can generate [SWR](https://swr.vercel.app/) request and related request params and response interface from swagger.

 Because SWR will support mutation request like POST/UPDATE... since [version 2.x](https://github.com/vercel/swr/discussions/1919).